halbow/halbow.github.io/content/posts/sync-first.md

     return {"message": "Hello World"}
 ```

-Async function will run within the event loop while sync function will run in a threadpool (thanks to asyncio support of run_in_thread)
+# 🚦 Blocking the event loop

-When choosing async functions in FASTPI, you are effectively using cooperative multitasking.
+When choosing async functions in FastAPI, you are effectively using cooperative multitasking.
 While this means
 you can handle IO very effectively and scale to ten/hundred of request per second on a server, the downside is that every task needs to cooperate to
 achieve this level of concurrency.
 Practically, every new endpoint you write can block the event loop if you're not careful.